 Cat breeds that don't shed

-Devon Rex catTwo cat breeds are often touted as shedding a minimal amount - the Cornish Rex that has short, curly fur that lies close to her body, and the Devon Rex that is similar and has curly fur that can be in a very thin coat across the cat's body.
-Because of their very short and fine fur, their shedding is not usually noticeable, but they also shed.
+Devon Rex cat that doesn't shedTwo cat breeds are often touted as shedding a minimal amount - the Cornish Rex that has short, curly fur that lies close to her body, and the Devon Rex that is similar and has curly fur that can be in a very thin coat across the cat's body.
+Because of their short and fine fur, their shedding is not usually noticeable, but these cat breeds also shed.

-Cornish Rex catThe only cats that do not shed fur are the purebred hairless cats, such as the Sphynx.
+The cat breed that doesn't shed - Cornish RexThe only cats that do not shed fur are purebred hairless cats, such as the Sphynx.
 This unusual cat is not hairless.
 She has a fine down on her body, rather like the fuzz on a peach.
 Some people say the skin of a Sphynx feels like suede or chamois.
-This breed is rare and needs special care, but they are a great choice for people with allergies.
+This breed is rare and needs special care, but it is a great choice for people with allergies.

-How to deal with cat’s shedding
+How to deal with shedding in cats

-Cat brushingShedding in cats can be controlled with frequent brushing and combing.
+Cat brushing remove loose and dead hairShedding in cats can be controlled with frequent brushing and combing.
 Daily brushing and combing remove loose and dead hair and help keep a cat’s skin and coat healthy.
-The cats with healthy fur coats tend to shed a bit less.
+Cats with healthy fur coats tend to shed a bit less.

 Whether purebred or mixed breed, a key to good brushing lies in the length of a cat’s coat.
-Cat with a very short, single coat similar to the Siamese, Burmese and Cornish rex needs very little brushing.
-The dense-coated shorthaired cats like American shorthairs, British shorthairs and Scottish folds require a monthly brushing session.
+A cat with a very short, single coat similar to the Siamese, Burmese and Cornish rex needs very little brushing.
+The dense-coated shorthaired cats like American shorthairs, British shorthairs, and Scottish folds require a monthly brushing session.
 Semi-longhaired cats resembling Maine coons should be combed and bathed even more regularly.
 Cats with long, flowing coats resembling the Persian should be combed and have their faces cleaned at least every other day, and they should be bathed weekly or bi-weekly.

 Keep you kitty happy and healthy with the right cat condo